-Excel Sports are hosts to Ireland’s first Skyline event, and are delighted to be part of the Skyrunner UK.Ireland 2019 National series.
+Excel Sports are hosts to Ireland’s premier Skyline event, and are delighted to be part of the Skyrunner UK-Ireland 2020 National series.

 The event is being held in Donegal, the most Northerly county on the island of Ireland….
 But still only 3 hours from Dublin, and 2 hours from Belfast.
 Donegal is a mystical, magical place, which boasts wild rugged unspoilt landscapes, and an incredible coastline with some of the most spectacular views in Europe.
 Donegal was voted ‘Coolest place on the planet’ by National Geographic in 2017, and for good reason….